Between 95% and 99%

 The Decoding Chart does not include every possible spelling for every sound.
 The Chart does enable children to spell between 95% and 99% of all the words they may choose to write in their first few years of school.
 Words the Chart cannot be used to spell are called “outlaw words.”

 Outlaw words have spellings not included on the Chart.
 For example the sounds can be written “won” using the blue spelling of and the white spellings of the other two sounds.
 The same sounds can also be written as “one.”
 However, no combination of spellings from the Chart can produce this spelling.
 “One” is an outlaw word.
 Outlaw words are identified by the solid black line drawn beneath all of the sounds.

 The list may be posted in the child’s room or in some other convenient place, so that when the child encounters an outlaw word, its spelling can be noted.

 In classrooms using the Reading Program, the teacher uses the stamps to add additional outlaw words to the list as new words are encountered.

 In the iPad version of the Program, the Stamping App does not lend itself as easily to creating an outlaw words list as do the classroom sets of stamps.
-However, so long as the parent-teacher has access to a computer, it is relatively simple to create a home version of an outlaw word list.
+However, so long as the parent or teacher has access to a computer, it is relatively simple to create a home version of an outlaw word list.